 J. Frank Cashen was, at various times, executive vice president, chief operating officer, and general manager of the Baltimore Orioles in the ’60s and ’70s and the New York Mets from 1980 to 1991.
 His teams won three world championships in five World Series appearances and were runners up in three other league championship playoffs.
 He passed away on June 30, 2014.

-Billy Beane is the vice president and general manager of the Oakland Athletics.
+Billy Beane is the executive vice president of baseball operations for the Oakland Athletics.

 "Whether you've heard the stories before, or whether some of the information is totally new, Cashen's is a good read."—Pete Kerzel, Mid Atlantic Sports Network